Pottery Barn brings an interesting twist to the loyalty credit card: cash back or, if your purchase is big enough, special financing.

 Which Credit Cards Do a Better Job Than a Pottery Barn Credit Card?

-Well, right off the bat I’ll go back to what I mentioned earlier: the Capital One Quicksilver Cash Rewards Credit Card.
+Well, right off the bat I’ll go back to what I mentioned earlier: the Capital One Quicksilver credit card.

 Let’s assume you know you’re going on buying spree at Pottery Barn and you will spend more than $750.
 You have a choice:

-Option A (Preferred): Apply for a Capital One Quicksilver Cash Rewards card before you go …
+Option A (Preferred): Apply for a Capital One Quicksilver Rewards card before you go …

-Option B: Apply for the Pottery Barn credit card at the register in order to take advantage of the amorphous “special financing,” which we will assume is 0% for 12 months.
+Option B: Apply for the Pottery Barn Key Rewards Visa credit card at the register in order to take advantage of the 12-month promotional financing instead of rewards.

 The best option is easily the Capital One card.

-With Capital One Quicksilver Cash Rewards you will get:
+With Capital One Quicksilver Rewards you will get:

-• And you will get $150 cash back bonus after you spend $500 in the first three months, which you will meet with your single, Pottery Barn purchase.
+- And you will get $200 as a one-time cash back bonus after you spend $500 in the first three months, which you will meet with your single, Pottery Barn purchase.

-Obviously, Capital One Quicksilver Cash Rewards wins on a new-purchase basis.
+Obviously, Capital One Quicksilver Rewards wins on a new-purchase basis.

-On an ongoing basis – meaning after the one-sign up bonus and 0% financing for 15 months expires – I would argue the Capital One card is still a better bet.
-You have to do a lot of spending at Pottery Barn to benefit, and you have to wait until you spend $250 before you see a reward certificate … and then you are forced to go back to Pottery Barn to use that reward, otherwise it’s just a worthless piece of paper.
+On an ongoing basis – meaning after the one-sign up bonus and 0% financing for 12 months expires – I would argue the Capital One card is still a better bet.
+You have to do a lot of spending at Pottery Barn to benefit, and you have to wait until you’ve earned $10 in rewards before you see a reward certificate … and then you are forced to go back to Pottery Barn or its other seven brands to use that reward, otherwise it’s just a worthless piece of paper.

-With a Capital One Quicksilver you can redeem any amount of cash in your account at any time, with no expiration date as long as you’re account is open.
+With a Capital One Quicksilver you can redeem any amount of cash in your account at any time, with no expiration date as long as your account is open.

 The point is, Capital One Quicksilver Cash Rewards gives you unending options for how you use your cashback.
 The Pottery Barn credit card gives you one option, so you have to really like spending at Pottery Barn.